 Insulators

-Hydrophobicity is the most recognized property of silicone rubber materials used for outdoor insulation and key to providing their added value of enhanced pollution performance.
-A great deal of research has therefore been devoted to investigating and better understanding this property that is expected to endure over the entire service life of an insulator.
+Hydrophobicity is the single most valued property of polymeric materials used for outdoor insulation since it provides enhanced pollution performance.
+Since the 1980s, a large body of research at universities and by insulator manufacturers has therefore been devoted to investigating and better understanding this property.
+So far, only silicone rubber polymers have demonstrated that hydrophobicity can endure over the full service life expected of an insulator.

 Retention of Hydrophobicity

-The basic idea of the Dynamic Drop Test considered the following requirements:
+The basic idea behind a new test – the Dynamic Drop Test – considered the following basic requirements:

-The test employs the same basic principle as the Inclined Plane Test (IEC 60587) however has different electrode geometries and an electrolyte, without wetting agent, that is applied to the top surface of the plate-shaped specimen (see Fig. 1).
+The test employs the same basic principle as the Inclined Plane Test (IEC 60587), however has different electrode geometries and an electrolyte (without a wetting agent) that is applied to the top surface of the plate-shaped specimen, as in Fig. 1.
 What is then evaluated is how much time is needed to achieve a continuous path of water between the electrodes.
-Depending on test voltage applied (typically between 4 and 5 kV), a leakage current of 2 mA demonstrates loss of hydrophobicity.
+Depending on test voltage applied (typically between 4 and 5 kV), a leakage current of 2 mA will demonstrate loss of hydrophobicity.

-The Technical Brochure also provides results from Dynamic Drop Tests conducted in the past using an international Round Robin methodology.
-These results confirmed that the test has high reproducibility among the participating laboratories but criteria or material classes cannot be defined since it is better to have comparative results versus other families of polymeric materials.
+The Technical Brochure also provides results with Dynamic Drop Tests conducted using an international Round Robin methodology by participants in Germany and Japan.
+These results confirmed that the test has high reproducibility among the different participating laboratories and might well eventually become a standard.
+However, because of the relatively limited experience with this test, criteria or material classes cannot yet be defined since it is clearly better to have comparative results with other families of polymers as well.

 Quantification of Hydrophobic Properties